 The proposed technology offers a model predictive control (MPC) solution that overcomes such limitations by employing a building model to perform optimal, predictive and coordinated control of various building service systems including air-conditioning and mechanical ventilation (ACMV – FCU, VAV, ACB, PDV, etc), lighting (automated dimming) and shading (automated blinds and electrochromic windows), etc. The technology was test bedded in multiple buildings, achieving 20 – 60% of energy savings while greatly improving occupants’ thermal and visual comfort.
 This could largely disrupt the BAC market to shift to a much more intelligent level with predictive (instead of reactive) control and real-time optimization.

 A MPC system that is suitable for commercial deployment is now being developed.
-The technology provider is seeking for industry partners to collaborate through various modes including technology licensing and test bedding in buildings.
+The technology provider is seeking for industry partners to collaborate through various modes including technology licensing, research project and test bedding in buildings.

 The MPC technology can be applied to various types of buildings (offices, shopping malls, hotels, institutional, etc.) with centralised building management systems (BMS).
 The technology provides smart energy management to the BMS.
 It could work as a plug-in module to the existing BMS as a supervisory control layer or as a standalone BMS to the building.
 The technology also equips buildings with the level of intelligence necessary for cluster/district level control with demand side management (DSM) capabilities for future adaption of building digitialisation and building-grid integration.